Heinrich Schliemann: Troy and Mycenae

-The day before digging was to stop on 15 June 1873, was the day he discovered gold, which he took to be Priam's Treasure trove.
+The day before digging was to stop on 15 June 1873, which was the day he discovered gold, which he took to be Priam's Treasure trove.
 Recent research has confirmed several settlements on the site spanning 3,600 years.
-The layer that Schliemann referred to as "the Burnt City" and believed to be Troy is now thought to be from 3,000–2,000 BCE, too early to be the location of the Trojan War as Homer describes it.
+The layer that Schliemann referred to as "the Burnt City" and believed to be Troy is now thought to be from 3,000 to 2,000 BCE, too early to be the location of the Trojan War as Homer describes it.

 He later wrote that he had seen the gold glinting in the dirt and dismissed the workmen so that he and Sophia could excavate it themselves; they removed it in her shawl.
-However, Schliemann's oft-repeated story of the treasure's being carried by Sophia in her shawl was untrue.
-Schliemann later admitted fabricating it; at the time of the discovery Sophia was in fact with her family in Athens, following the death of her father.
-Sophia later wore "the Jewels of Helen" for the public.
+However, Schliemann's oft-repeated story of the treasure being carried by Sophia in her shawl was untrue.
+Schliemann later admitted fabricating it; at the time of the discovery, Sophia was in fact with her family in Athens, following the death of her father.